Skip to main content

 The somatotropic axis also plays a significant role in brain aging.
 Growth hormone (GH) and its primary mediator, insulin-like growth factor 1 (IGF-1), have well-established neurotrophic effects.
 Both GH and IGF-1 receptors are expressed in the hippocampus and other brain regions involved in learning and memory.

-The age-related decline in GH secretion, or somatopause, has been linked to impairments in and sleep architecture.
+The age-related decline in GH secretion, or somatopause, has been linked to impairments in cognitive function and sleep architecture.
 Peptide therapies using growth hormone-releasing hormone (GHRH) analogs like Sermorelin, or ghrelin mimetics like Ipamorelin, are designed to restore a more youthful pattern of GH secretion.

 Peptide Therapies and Their Mechanisms of Action